Wells Larsen

 Clients Transformed: Triple-S of Puerto Rico, John Muir Health, Bassett Health, Northern Light Health, Owensboro Health, and Allina Health.

-• Executive Partnership (vCISO and vCIO): Served as virtual Chief Information Security Officer (vCISO) and virtual Chief Information Officer (vCIO) across six healthcare systems, advising executives on sequencing security investments, aligning roadmaps to business priorities and regulatory expectations, and improving service reliability with measurable risk reduction.
+• Executive Security Partnership (vCISO & vCIO): I served as virtual CISO/CIO across seven healthcare systems, advising executives on sequencing security investments, aligning roadmaps to regulatory expectations, and translating risk into business and financial terms.

 Target — 09/2012 – 01/2015